davidpots/playsongnotes/downloads.md

 <br /><br />

-## PDFs for my song lessons
+## Licensed PDFs for my song lessons

-Properly licensed sheet music for each of the following songs is available for individual purchase.
+Properly licensed, print-friendly sheet music for each of the following songs is available for individual purchase.
 All arrangements are offered in accord with copyright laws via Musicnotes.com.
 Patreon supporters get 50% off each purchase.
 Click any song below to learn more:

 <ul class="listing_may2021">
   {% assign lessons = site.lessons | where: "pdf_version","musicnotes" | sort: 'date_published' %}